shinigami423/carbon_emission_analysis/README.md

 ## Background
 Greenhouse gases trap heat and make the planet warmer.
-Human activities are responsible for almost all of the increase in greenhouse gases in the atmosphere over the last 150 years Burning fossil fuels for electricity, heat, and transportation is the largest source of greenhouse gas emissions from human activities in the United States.
+Human activities are responsible for almost all of the increase in greenhouse gases in the atmosphere over the last 150 years.
+Burning fossil fuels for electricity, heat, and transportation is the largest source of greenhouse gas emissions from human activities in the United States.

-To understand the impact of power plants on the US GHG emissions, we focused on datasets from the United States Environmental Agency (EPA).
+To analyze US GHG emissions, we focused on datasets from the United States Environmental Agency (EPA).
-The EPA tracks total U.S. emissions by publishing an inventory of the US Greenhouse Gas Emission by power plants.
+The EPA tracks total U.S. emissions by publishing an inventory of the US Greenhouse Gas Emission by facility.
 This annual report estimates the total national greenhouse gas emissions and removals associated with human activities across the United States.

 https://www.epa.gov/ghgemissions/global-greenhouse-gas-emissions-data